![]() ![]() |

 Organisation chart |

-The Editorial Advisory Board is called upon to facilitate the peer review process by securing appropriate peer feedback on articles submitted to JCOM.
+The Editorial Board is called upon to facilitate the peer review process by securing appropriate peer feedback on articles submitted to JCOM.
 In addition to this vital role it acts as an ambassador for JCOM, by helping to promote the Journal and encourage researchers and practitioners to write for the Journal.

 The Editorial Office at SISSA Medialab is in charge of supervising the functioning of the Journal.
 The Editorial Office monitors the Journal daily and provides assistance to authors, editors and referees.